 When one sits down to take the test, they are skillfully warned by the operator that the slightest hint of pretense and lying will be identified.
 In common parlance, if you lie, the buzzer will go off in minutes.
-Those unaware of how a lie detector machine works believe that it helps detect lies.
+Those unaware of how a lie detector machine works believe that it helps detect lies (lie detector).
 This is a long-fuelled myth.
 A lie detector helps detect deception depending on physiological reactions to a structured series of questions.

 During the test as well as after it, the examiner studies the graphs for drastic changes in the individual’s vital signs.
 For example, if the heart rate gets faster or the blood pressure increases or there is increased perspiration, the examiner concludes that person has been insincere for a particular question.